As a patient, you have rights and responsibilities.

 Respect and Non-Discrimination: You have the right to be treated with respect by CareCentrix* team members.
 You have the right to be treated fairly and equally as required by law.

 Accurate, Understandable Information: You have the right to receive correct information in a form you can understand.
-This includes information about the utilization review process, its rules, and our nurse coaching program.
+This includes information about the utilization review process, its rules, and our nurse coaching and palliative care programs.

 Confidentiality of Health Information: You have the right to speak with CareCentrix team members and feel safe that your health information will remain private as required by law.

 Qualified Health Care Professionals: You have a right to have your utilization review requests handled by qualified health care professionals.
 You have the right to have a doctor issue any denial decision.
-You also have a right to have clinical questions that arise during our nurse coaching program handled by qualified health care professionals.
+You also have a right to have clinical questions that arise during our nurse coaching and palliative care programs handled by qualified health care professionals.

 Clinical Rationale for Denials, Peer-to-Peer Conversations, and Appeals: You have the right to a fair and efficient utilization review process.
 You may request a copy of the clinical rationale used in reaching a denial decision.
 You or your doctor may request a peer-to-peer review to discuss the clinical details of a case before or after a decision is made.
 You may appeal a denial decision.
 The appeal process is set out in your health plan evidence of coverage and denial letter.